 I thought you would like to read my obituary.
 Because this is the internet, names, dates and some other information has been changed to protect privacy.

-With the real obituary, all my kids have to do is change the date, manner of death; the scary future of the internet and the two bogus books that I didn’t write.
+With the real obituary, all my kids have to do is change the date, manner of death and the two bogus books that I didn’t write.

 So read and weep – or not.